Final Value Theorem and Steady State Error

 See MoreLecture 3: Electrical and Mechanical System Transfer Functions

-This video describes how the singular value decomposition (SVD) can be used for matrix approximation.
+This video describes how the singular value decomposition (SVD) can be used to efficiently represent human faces, in the so-called "eigenfaces" (Matlab code, part 4).

 See MoreLecture 7: More on Signal Flow Graphs and Block Diagram Reduction